Gorzen/Computer-Graphics-2019/project/proposal/proposal.md

 ## Goals and Deliverables

-This is the updated proposal after discussion with one teaching assistant.
+This is the updated proposal after discussion with one teaching assistant and the feedback that said we should rather use L-Systems instead of the wave function collapse algorithm.

 The minimum deliverable for a passing grade (4.0) would be fully connected and realistic roller coaster.
 "Realistic" means a track that is close to a real one and that *could* be realized.
 I.e the roller coaster loops and doesn't collide with itself.